PAST PROGRAMS

 Experience Works Entrepreneurs

-The Experience Works Entrepreneur program will be provided self-employment assessment and training support to participants between the ages of 50 and 65 and who are transitioning back into the labour force through self employment.
+The Experience Works Entrepreneur program provided self-employment assessment and training support to participants between the ages of 50 and 65 and who were transitioning back into the labour force through self employment.

 Experience Works Mobile